 Another notable thing is that Stoddard - Nelson is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Stoddard - Nelson’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-The education level of Stoddard - Nelson citizens is very high relative to the national average among all cities (21.84%): 35.51% of adults in Stoddard - Nelson have a bachelor's degree or even advanced degree.
+The population of Stoddard - Nelson is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.51% of adults in Stoddard - Nelson have a bachelor's degree or even advanced degree.

 The people who call Stoddard - Nelson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stoddard - Nelson residents report their race to be White, followed by Asian.
 Important ancestries of people in Stoddard - Nelson include English, Irish, French, Italian, and German.